Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability offline mode
 ```

 * Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure the agent.
+By Default, passwords of the API Gateway and API Manager are stored in clear in a configuration file in the agent installation folder.
+For a procedure on how to secure your passwords, see [Use Secure Credentials in Configuration](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connected_agent_common_reference/secure_config/index.html).

 Step 5.
 Install the agent